rrwick/Core-SNP-filter/README.md

 ## Usage

 The executable named `coresnpfilter` takes a FASTA file as input.
 This must be an _aligned_ FASTA file, i.e. all sequences must be the same length.
 The characters in the FASTA sequences can be bases (e.g. `A` or `c`), gaps (`-`) or any other ASCII character (e.g. `N` for ambiguous bases or `X` for masked bases).
-The input FASTA can be gzipped, and line breaks (multiple lines per sequence) is okay.
+The input FASTA can be gzipped, and line breaks (multiple lines per sequence) are okay.

 There are two main options:
 * `-e`/`--exclude_invariant`: if used, all invariant sites in the alignment are removed.
 A site counts as invariant if the number of unique unambiguous bases (`A`, `C`, `G` or `T`) at that site is one or zero.
 For example, a site with only `A` is invariant, but a site with both `A` and `C` is not invariant.
 Gaps and other characters do not count, e.g. a site with only `A`, `N` and `-` is invariant.
 Case does not matter, e.g. a site with only `A` and `a` is invariant.